 Peter followed and shut the door behind him, with a glance down at the bullpen.
 He shrugged down at his agents, then took a seat.
 After what looked like a heated discussion, Hughes stepped out of his office to stand at the glass half wall.
 Looking down at the agents he said, "In the conference room, all of you.
 We have a change of plans today."

 Once the team had gathered, Hughes said, "Agent Rice is requesting our assistance with a Missing Persons case.
-The prime suspect in the case works for L&B Industrial Supplies, which as you know we have been investigating for suspected tax fraud, price fixing and black market sales.
+The prime suspect in the case works for L&B Industrial Supplies, which as you know we have been investigating.
 Agent Wiese, I believe you took the lead on that case."

 "That's right, sir," Tricia Wiese said.
-"We were looking into Bennet Sinclair, until he took a leave of absence starting 3 weeks ago.
+"We were looking into Bennet Sinclair, until he took a leave of absence starting three weeks ago.
 With him out of the picture, the case went cold."